CPAP Corner – Dallas, TX

 - If you experience irritation in the nostril(s), use a wax-based product (i.e. Carmex, beeswax products or gel).
 It is not recommended to use petroleum-based products (i.e. Vaseline).

-- To clean the mask, use vinegar/water solution (1:4) to disinfect and help eliminate body oil, dirt, dust and/or bacteria.
+- To clean the mask, use a vinegar/water solution (1:4) to disinfect and help eliminate body oil, dirt, dust, and/or bacteria.
 This is a very important step to take after a cold/flu/sinus infection or any other illness that affects the airway.

 - DO NOT USE alcohol to clean CPAP masks as it may deteriorate the cushion.

-- DO NOT USE any cleaners containing fragrance or harsh soaps, e.g., Softsoap®, etc. This will leave residue on the CPAP mask or tubing and increase nasal reaction.
-Rinse thoroughly to insure that no detergent/soap residue remains.
+- DO NOT USE any cleaners containing fragrance or harsh soaps, e.g., Softsoap®, etc. This will leave residue on the CPAP mask or tubing and increase nasal irritation.
+Rinse thoroughly to ensure that no detergent/soap residue remains.

-- Headgear can be washed using warm/soapy water or Woolite and allow to air-dry.
+- Headgear can be washed using warm/soapy water or Woolite and allowed to air-dry.
 DO NOT USE bleach on headgear.